The Thinking School

 Thinking School Accreditation

 NHP gained accreditation as a Thinking School from the Cognitive Education Development Unit of the University of Exeter in June 2014.
-It is one of the first Prep Schools in the country to have formal Thinking School status and now functions as a hub school under the Thinking Matters programme.
+It was one of the first prep schools in the country to have formal Thinking School status.
+Currently, we are not accredited as a Thinking School but are in the process of applying for advanced accreditation.
+We remain a key hub school under the Thinking Matters programme with strong links to other Thinking Schools both in the UK and internationally.
 The Thinking School approach lies at the heart of teaching and learning at NHP and there is a Thinking School drive team dedicated to honing and enhancing its practice within the School and classroom.

 For more information about Thinking Schools, please see www.thinkingmatters.com